ThuyKat/JavaScript/README.md

 var a = sayHello("thuy","afternoon")
 ```
 ### Function Expression
 - the function itself is a value in JavaScript.
 So a function without return keyword can also be assigned to a variable.
-This, we say the variable contains a function.
+This, we say the variable contains a function. --> function is also an object

 ```js
 var f = function sayHello(){
 console.log("hello");